Everything You Need to Know About the CFE Exam

 Exam Format Options

-Upon receiving approval, you can begin working your way through the exam process.
+Upon receiving approval of your CFE Exam Application, you can begin working your way through the scheduling process.
 Follow these steps if you are taking the exam at a test center or online.

 Step 1: Schedule your exam appointments through Prometric.